-In El Salvador a quesadilla is a dense white cake with grated dry cheese mixed into the batter (delicious)—NOT tortillas folded over with melted cheese inside.
+In El Salvador a quesadilla is a dense white cake with grated dry cheese mixed into the batter (delicious).

-Salvadorans really, really like Worcheshire sauce which is called Salsa Inglesa and is found on nearly every table.
+Salvadorans really, really like Worcestershire sauce which is called Salsa Inglesa and is found on nearly every table.

 Salvadorans also love cream soda.
 Who knew they still made that stuff?

 Most ATMs don’t charge a withdrawal fee and they dispense reasonably sized bills ($10s and $20s mostly).

 El Salvador is, generally speaking, about 30% more expensive than Guatemala but far cheaper than Costa Rica.

 El Salvador is the smallest country in Central America, roughly the size of Massachusetts.
 This, coupled with the fact that it has one of the best road networks in the region, makes it very easy to explore the whole place.